lemon-gith/bt_compress/README.md

 ---

 ## TODOs

-- TODO4: take a look at bottom of license and deal with that stuff :p
-- TODO5: rewrite confusing bt names, reorganise files and structure, and add public API, since it's all a bit mystical right now...
+- TODO5: rewrite confusing bt names, reorganise files, and add public API, since it's all a bit mystical right now...
 - TODO6: deal with `delete_()` and properly `delete` `Builder`s in [`constructBT()`](/bt.hpp#L275)
 - TODO𝜏: rewrite README a bit, to reflect the usage, since this doesn't make sense, without knowing how the tree is traversed
 - TODO6.5: Prove optimality of algorithm (if sub-optimal, fix that)